SAKryukov/javascript-playground/article/article.md

 }; //JavaScriptPlaygroundAPI
 ```

 The method `userCall` provides the basic functionality of the client part.
 It initializes the operation.
-The function `showSample` should calculate the URL for the host Web page, the content of the second `script` element containing the text of the user script, define the options and pass this data to `userCall`.
+The function `showSample` should calculate the URL for the host Web page, the content of the second `script` element containing the text of the user script, define the options, and pass this data to `userCall`.
 This data is stored in the [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) in the form of [`JSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).

 To see how the data is collected from the user-supplied HTML by `showSample`, see its implementation in `playgroundAPI.js`.